-Research shows prescribing stool softeners isn't effective in easing constipation for palliative-care patientsApril 22nd, 2013 by Raquel Maurier in Health /
+Research shows prescribing stool softeners isn't effective in easing constipation for palliative-care patientsApril 22, 2013 by Raquel Maurier in Medicine & Health / Health

 (Medical Xpress)—End-of-life patients typically struggle with constipation caused by the narcotics they are given to alleviate their pain, so doctors prescribe a stool softener called docusate twice a day to alleviate this uncomfortable problem.
 But new medical research from the University of Alberta shows this practice isn't effective in dealing with constipation in palliative-care settings.

 Faculty of Medicine & Dentistry researchers Rick Spooner, Olga Szafran, Yoko Tarumi and Mitchell Wilson recently published their findings in the peer-reviewed Journal of Pain and Symptom Management.
 Spooner and Szafran both work in the Department of Family Medicine, Tarumi works in the Department of Oncology and Wilson is a current medical student.

 Spooner says similar evidence published years ago suggested that patients in long-term care facilities didn't benefit from stool softeners, so many such facilities abandoned the practice.
 Spooner and his colleagues wanted to know whether the situation was similar for palliative-care patients.